 Business Lessons from Best Chicken

-Second, quitting your job and going into business is a bold move, especially if you have no background in running one.
-While jumping into something without experience sounds exciting, it can also end badly and leave you broke.
-In the dog-eat-dog world of business, you must be equipped with everything you’ll need to make your business work.
+Second, while quitting your job and going into business without experience sounds exciting, it can also end badly and leave you broke.
+In the dog-eat-dog world of business, you must equip yourself with everything you need to make your business work.
+Sometimes, you also need someone with fresh eyes to see what you’re doing wrong and what you can do about it.

 Lastly, adversaries will come sooner or later.
 They’ll set you up to fail, make you doubt your worth, or question your decisions.
 Keep going, anyway!